Parsa-Sedigh/nasser-network/notes/section-04-User-Datagram-Protocol-(UDP).md

 make the problem worse than HTTP/1.1’s multiple connections approach

 # 17. User Datagram Structure
+Each udp packet is identified with source port + destination port.
+So at most, we can spin up about 65000 conns.

+NOTE: It's very unlikely that a bit changed(because of voltage fluctuations or ...) and the checksum also changed in a way that at the end, the result is still correct!
+So checksum helps us with integrity of packets.

 # 18. UDP Pros & Cons